112 (emergency telephone number): Adoption

 The number is also adopted by candidates for EU accession and members of the EEA agreement.

 The International Telecommunication Union recommends that member states selecting a primary or secondary emergency number choose either 911, 112 or both.

 112 is one of two numbers (the other being the region's own emergency number) that can be dialed on most GSM phones even if the phone is locked.

 European Union

-112 is managed and financed in the European Union by each member state (country), who also decide on the organization of the emergency call centres.
+112 is managed and financed in the European Union by each member state, which also decide on the organization of the emergency call centres.

 EU legislation

 Adopted in July 1991, the Council Decision 91/396/EC introduced ‘112’ as the European emergency number.
 The Open Network Provision Directive in 1998, the Universal Service Directives in 2002 and 2009 and finally the European Electronic Communications Code in 2018 further specified how 112 should work in the European Union.

 By the European Electronic Communications Code, everyone in the European Union should be able to contact the emergency services by using the European emergency number ‘112’ free of charge wherever they are in the European Union.
 Member States are also required to make sure that access to the emergency services for people with disabilities is equivalent to that enjoyed by other end-users.